Crynoore/CRS-DND/content/gameplay shit/DM's/Deanamo.md

 go back to [[index]]

-on of the guys that keeps the ship running
+one of the guys that keeps the ship running

 ### the dm for
 - [[Dean and D]]